sbk1014/sbk1014.github.io/content/about.md

 # About Me

-I'm Sean Kim, a passionate researcher and developer working at the intersection of machine learning and computational biology.
-My academic journey has led me to explore how computational methods can unlock new insights in biological systems.
+I'm Sean Kim, a Postdoctoral Researcher at the University of Texas at Austin, working in Professor Salvatore Salamone's research group.
+My academic journey has led me to explore how machine learning and advanced signal processing techniques can revolutionize structural health monitoring and infrastructure maintenance.

 ## Education & Background

-I have a strong foundation in both computer science and biological sciences, which allows me to bridge the gap between these two fields effectively.
-My interdisciplinary approach enables me to tackle complex problems that require both computational expertise and biological understanding.
+I have a strong foundation in engineering, computer science, and data analytics, which allows me to bridge the gap between traditional structural engineering and modern AI-driven approaches.
+My interdisciplinary background enables me to tackle complex problems in infrastructure monitoring that require both engineering expertise and computational skills.

 ## Research Philosophy

-I believe in the power of open science and collaborative research.
-My work focuses on developing accessible tools and methods that can be used by the broader scientific community to advance our understanding of biological systems.
+I believe in developing practical, deployable solutions that can make our infrastructure safer and more resilient.
+My work focuses on creating accessible tools and methods that can be implemented in real-world structural monitoring systems to prevent failures and optimize maintenance strategies.

 ## Current Focus

 My current research involves:
-- Developing machine learning models for biological sequence analysis
+- Developing deep learning models for damage detection and localization
-- Creating computational tools for genomic data interpretation
+- Creating algorithms for real-time structural health assessment
-- Exploring applications of deep learning in proteomics
+- Exploring applications of computer vision in infrastructure monitoring
-- Building scalable solutions for bioinformatics challenges
+- Building predictive maintenance systems using sensor fusion techniques
+- Advancing non-destructive testing methods with AI

 ## Skills & Expertise

-- **Programming**: Python, R, C++, Java
+- **Programming**: Python, MATLAB, C++, Java
-- **Machine Learning**: Deep Learning, Neural Networks, Statistical Modeling
+- **Machine Learning**: Deep Learning, Neural Networks, Anomaly Detection, Time Series Analysis
-- **Bioinformatics**: Sequence Analysis, Structural Biology, Genomics
+- **Signal Processing**: Wavelet Analysis, FFT, Digital Filtering, Sensor Fusion
+- **Structural Analysis**: Finite Element Methods, Modal Analysis, Vibration Analysis
 - **Data Science**: Big Data Analysis, Visualization, Statistical Computing

 ## Academic Profile